 Fingertips versus forearms

 What about those TV ads that say you don’t have to poke your finger anymore?
-This particular type of misleading advertising has caused me no end of clinical grief and has burst an untold number of patient bubbles.
 Let me be clear: Not poking a hole in your finger means poking a hole in your arm instead.

-Those misleading TV ads are making an oblique reference to alternate site testing, which means taking a blood sample from a less sensitive, relatively low-circulation area where capillary glucose lies just below the surface of the skin.
-This is most commonly the forearm, but other areas approved by the US Food and Drug Administration (FDA) include the upper arm, palm, thigh, and calf.
+Those ads are making an oblique reference to alternate site testing, which means taking a blood sample from a less sensitive, relatively low-circulation area where capillary glucose lies just below the surface of the skin.
+This is most commonly the forearm, but other areas approved by the U.S. Food and Drug Administration (FDA) include the upper arm, palm, thigh and calf.
 Compared to fingertips, there are significantly fewer nerve endings in alternate sites, so testing is relatively painless.
 But keep in mind that if it’s done correctly, fingertip testing shouldn’t be that painful in the first place.